Understanding Amputation Injuries

 Surgeons have been performing amputations for hundreds of years; however, the earlier amputations were rather limited due to the fact that surgeons had no way of controlling blood loss.
 After the tourniquet was introduced in the late seventeenth century and after anesthesia was invented in the 1840's, amputation surgeries became more sophisticated.
 During the American Civil War, more than 50,000 amputations were performed on injured soldiers, and those surgeries subsequently saved thousands of lives.

 Amputation is a major surgery that comes with a number of risks.
 Although it's often necessary and life-saving, there are still risks associated with anesthesia, the possibility of heavy blood loss, and of course, there's a high risk of infection.
 Additionally, if the stump fails to heal properly due to inadequate blood supply, it may become necessary to perform a second amputation at a higher level.
 Fortunately, centers that specialize in amputations tend to have the lowest rates of complications.

 Anyone who survives a major amputation is dealing with a major life-changing event.
 They can experience major emotional trauma from losing an arm or leg, and their entire life can be affected permanently.
 Amputations are some of the most serious and catastrophic injuries that anyone can experience, and for this reason, we are here to help.

 At McGee, Lerer & Associates, we are a husband and wife team with over 35 years of combined experience.
-We strictly devote all of our energy and efforts into representing serious injury victims and their family members.
+We strictly devote all of our energy and efforts to representing serious injury victims and their family members.
 With us, you will not only get our personalized attention, but we will always pursue maximum financial compensation on your behalf.
-We care deeply for our clients and we want to see to it that you are well taken care of.
+We care deeply about our clients and we want to see to it that you are well taken care of.